PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter4/2.webp)

 > Did you know?
-Miners are incentivized to mine a block to earn the new bitcoins and transaction fees associated with the transactions they include in their block.
-As the number of bitcoins issued approaches the 21 million limit, miners will be remunerated more through their transaction fees than through the block reward.'
+Miners are incentivized to mine a block to earn the new bitcoins (block subsidy) and transaction fees associated with the transactions they include in their block.
+As the number of bitcoins issued approaches the 21 million limit, miners will be remunerated more through their transaction fees than through the block subsidy.'

 - Game theory is a mathematical concept that relies on human rationality.
 Here, in Bitcoin, it is the users who vote for protocol changes.
 Yes, you read that right: any modification to the Bitcoin protocol would require the agreement of the entire community of users, which is highly complex.
 So, if someone wanted to create a 22nd million bitcoin, they would have to convince all users to voluntarily devalue their own savings, which is unlikely to happen because Bitcoin is global and not governed by a central group.